Marmik123/LIC-POLICYTRACKER/README.md

 POLICY TRACKER

   <img src="https://github.com/Marmik123/LIC-POLICYTRACKER/blob/marmik/assets/policy_tracker.png" width="128"/>
+  This logo is made by me using an amazing AI tool called "Looka".
+Added the link at the end.

 I developed this app using FLUTTER for my uncle who is working as an LIC Policy Advisor for 15 years.
 Since, he is working in LIC for such a long time he have a large number of policies and client data associated with him.
 He was maitaining the clients and their policies details inside the VM PRO software in his PC.